darogan/Kyprianou_Zernika-Goetz/README.md

 __Download Figure__: [[CTR_mz205_0007_mmp.age.pdf](scRNA/CTR_mz205_0007_mmp.age.pdf)] [[CTR_mz205_0007_mmp.age.png](scRNA/CTR_mz205_0007_mmp.age.png)]

+### Step 3: Analyse correlation of expression of Mmp genes with marker genes

 #### Correlations to marker genes
 After extraction of the Epiblast cells from the scRNA-seq the next step is to plot the Mmp expression values against a selection of markers: T, Otx2 and Nodal. r values are Pearson's correlations with p.value.